Marinated Tomato Salad

 This marinated tomato salad is delicious year-round, but it’s especially wonderful in the warmer months.
 Made with juicy cherry tomatoes, tangy red wine vinegar, and lemony oregano, this salad is refreshing and can be made quickly, thanks to its limited ingredients.

-This salad frequently appeared during the summer when I was a kid, and I think I love it as much for the nostalgia as I do the taste.
+This salad often appeared during the summer when I was a kid, and I think I love it as much for the nostalgia as for the taste.
 My mother whipped it up quickly as my dad stood outside—hovering over the barbecue and under the blazing sun—grilling up chicken thighs, flank steaks, and burgers.

-For years, this was one of those “recipes” I always eye-balled when adding ingredients because it was never really a recipe until I decided to include it on this blog.
-I had to figure out the exact measurements to publish it as one, but I didn’t need to strain too many brain cells because the few ingredients made it a cinch to put together.
+For years, this was one of those “recipes” I always eyeballed when making because it was never really a recipe until I decided to include it on this blog.
+I had to figure out exact measurements to publish it, but I didn’t need to strain too many brain cells because the few ingredients made it a cinch to put together.
 It will be a cinch for you, too.

 Red onion, olive oil, and a dash of salt and pepper round out this simple marinated tomato salad.
-It’s very forgiving, and you can taste as you go and alter the measurements to your liking.
+It’s very forgiving, and you can taste as you go, adjusting the measurements to your liking.

 Why You’ll Love This Marinated Tomato Salad

-• It’s versatile: You can easily change it up, and it makes a nice side for just about any main protein.
+Versatile: You can easily adapt it, and it makes a nice side dish for just about any main protein.

-• It tastes good leftover: The tomatoes hold up well to the dressing, unlike lettuce-based salads.
+Tastes good leftover: Unlike lettuce-based salads, the tomatoes hold up well to the dressing.

 Key Ingredients